Pet Shop Boys: Introspective and Behaviour (1988–1992)

-The September 1990 single, "So Hard" reached No.4 in the UK and was followed by their fourth studio album, Behaviour (1990), which was recorded in Munich with producer Harold Faltermeyer.
+The September 1990 single, "So Hard" reached number four in the UK and was followed by their fourth studio album, Behaviour, which was recorded in Munich with producer Harold Faltermeyer.
 The album was not intended to reflect a dramatic change in mood from their earlier albums; however, it is noticeably subdued.
-It included the fan favourite "Being Boring", the second single from the album, which only reached No.20 in the UK Singles Chart, their lowest placing at the time.
-The song was inspired by a quote by Zelda Fitzgerald: "... she refused to be bored chiefly because she wasn't boring", and was widely thought to be a commentary on the AIDS epidemic.
+It included the fan favourite "Being Boring", the second single from the album, which only reached number 20 on the UK Singles Chart, their lowest placing at the time.
+The title is from a quote by Zelda Fitzgerald: "... she refused to be bored chiefly because she wasn't boring", and the song was a personal commentary on the AIDS epidemic.
 The music video was directed by filmmaker Bruce Weber.
-By this time, the duo had also parted ways with manager Tom Watkins, replacing him with Jill Carrington, who had previously been marketing director at Polydor.
+By this time, the duo had parted ways with manager Tom Watkins, replacing him with Jill Carrington, who had previously been marketing director at Polydor.

-In March 1991, a cover of U2's "Where the Streets Have No Name" as a medley with "Can't Take My Eyes Off You", the 1960s pop song by Frankie Valli/The Four Seasons, was released as a double-A-sided single with a remix of the album track "How Can You Expect to Be Taken Seriously?" by Brothers in Rhythm.
+In March 1991, a cover of U2's "Where the Streets Have No Name" as a medley with "Can't Take My Eyes Off You", the 1960s pop song by Frankie Valli/the Four Seasons, was released as a double-A-sided single with a remix of the album track "How Can You Expect to Be Taken Seriously?" by Brothers in Rhythm.
 This was followed by the duo's first world tour.
-Named Performance, the tour kicked off in Tokyo, on 11 March 1991.
-The tour also visited the United States, Canada, France, Belgium, Germany, Denmark, Sweden, Finland, Czechoslovakia, Austria, Hungary, Yugoslavia, Switzerland, Italy, Spain, the Netherlands, Ireland and the United Kingdom.
+Named Performance, the tour kicked off in Tokyo, on 11 March 1991, and visited the United States, Canada, France, Belgium, Germany, Denmark, Sweden, Finland, Czechoslovakia, Austria, Hungary, Yugoslavia, Switzerland, Italy, Spain, the Netherlands, Ireland and the United Kingdom.
 The shows were designed by David Alden and David Fielding, who had designed several sets for the Royal Opera House.

-Before taking a break in 1992, in 1991 the Pet Shop Boys released an 18-track compilation called Discography, which included all of their single releases up until then and two new singles—"DJ Culture" and "Was It Worth It?"—omitting only "How Can You Expect to Be Taken Seriously?" (although it did appear on the video companion Videography).
-While "DJ Culture" had some success, "Was It Worth It?" became the duo's first single to miss the UK Top 20 since their two Bobby O debut singles.
+Before taking a break in 1992, Pet Shop Boys released an 18-track compilation called Discography (1991), which included all of their single releases up until then and two new singles—"DJ Culture" and "Was It Worth It?"—omitting only "How Can You Expect to Be Taken Seriously?" (although it did appear on the video companion Videography).
+While "DJ Culture" had some success, "Was It Worth It?" became the duo's first single to miss the UK top 20 since their two Bobby O debut singles.